-- Request a recording site where your recordings will be listed.
+- Request a recording site where your recordings will be listed online for student viewing.

 - Distribute the site URL to your viewing audience through Canvas, email, or over the web.

-- Edit and publish using the site’s web interface.
+- Edit and publish the video using the site’s web interface.
 Enter the title of the recording, trim the start and end time, and publish the recording for online viewing.

-- Export recordings to your computer as standard MP4 video files.
+- Download recordings to your computer as standard MP4 video files.

 One common way to distribute the viewing link to students is through Canvas.
 This can be done by adding the Lecture Recordings tool to your Canvas course site, which creates an easy-to-find link on the left side of your site.
-See the video below for a quick walk-thru on how this is done.
+See our knowledge base article for a quick walk-thru on how to set this up.

-Students can also view recordings associated with a course site by visiting the lecture recording portal page.
-The portal will only allow students to view recordings for courses they are officially enrolled in.
+Students can also view recordings associated with a course site by visiting the lecture recording portal page directly.
+The portal will only allow students to view recordings for their registered courses.
 The Canvas tool described above works a little differently, in that it will honor the access controls granted within Canvas.
-This allows the instructor to designate others as having a student roll, such as someone auditing the course.
+This allows the instructor to designate others as having a student role, such as someone auditing the course.

-Recordings that are not associated with a particular course are usually open for anyone to view as long as they have the viewing URL.
-Viewing can be locked down to only users with a cosign login, or alternatively, to a small group of viewers based on uniqname.
+Recordings that are not associated with a particular course are typically open for anyone to view as long as they have the viewing URL.
+Viewing access can be locked down to only University users via U-M Weblogin, or alternatively to a small group of viewers based on their individual uniqnames.

 To view a video tutorial on non-scheduled recording, click here

-After a recording is finished and uploaded to the server, a web-based interface can be used to:
+After a recording is finished and uploaded to the service, a web-based interface can be used to: